BUCHAREST BLOG: Romania’s anti-corruption struggle still inspiring its neighbours

 “Prosecutor Kovesi, Bulgaria needs your immediate attention,” the poster read.

 It hadn’t always been like that.
-Back at the start of former prime minister Boyko Borissov’s third term in power, it was the government that was inspired by the Romanian experience to launch a new anticorruption effort.
+Back at the start of former prime minister Boyko Borissov’s third term in power, it was the government that was inspired by the Romanian experience to launch a new anti-corruption effort.
 Announcing the launch of a single authority to tackle corruption in 2015, then deputy prime minister Meglena Kuneva said the new agency would be responsible for investigations into over 7,600 senior government officials and magistrates.

-Instead it was the caretaker government, appointed after the failure to form a new government following this year's April general election, that has been highly active in its efforts to bring members of previous administrations to book for corruption.
+Instead it has been the caretaker government, appointed after the failure to form a new government following this year's April general election, that has been highly active in its efforts to bring members of previous administrations to book for corruption.
 Numerous suspected corruption schemes have been revealed, including that the former government led by Borissov signed contracts worth billions of levs without calling public tenders.
-Their efforts made the government the most popular in decades, and having built their reputations, two of the most high profile ministers have now stepped down to run in the November general election.
+Their efforts made the government the most popular in decades, and having built their reputations, two of the most high-profile ministers have now stepped down to run in the November general election.

 Reforms reversed